BedlingtonStation PrimarySchool

 At Bedlington Station Primary School we know how important it is to think about our learning and to receive effective feedback that we can act upon to support our future learning.
 To help us do this we use our Behaviour for Learning systems.

-WALTs (We are learning to…) are used at the start of each lesson (or series of lessons if appropriate).
-This learning title is linked to National Curriculum objectives and once a teacher has looked at the work it should be fully (fully achieved) or partially (not fully achieved) highlighting the WALT in green.
+Learning titles are used at the start of each lesson (or series of lessons if appropriate).
+This learning title is linked to National Curriculum objectives and once a teacher has looked at the work it should be fully (fully achieved) or partially (not fully achieved) highlighting the title in green.

 In Year 1 – 6 it is assumed that work is completed independently.
 If this is not the case the following codes will be used: